Flashcards are non-gradable activities designed to allow learners to review content and help them commit it to memory.

 Advanced activity options

-Manage advanced activity options, like:
+Manage advanced activity options, such as:

 - Changing the activity's folder location using the dropdown.